10 Things We’ll Never Do Again at Disneyland

 Eat in Tomorrowland – Did you hear that Galactic Grill has a new menu item that looks fantastic in the stock photo?
 Did you know that Alien Pizza Planet is actually good if you order X and modify your order to Y?
 Have you tried this new seasonal dish that has the makings of something special?

-Camp Out for Opening Day Stuff – Here is the first of a few “do as we say, not as we do” entries.
+Camp Out for Opening Day Stuff – Here’s a “do as we say, not as we do” entry.
 Few people know this, but Disney bloggers have a code of conduct that’s more stringent than the American Board of Neurological Surgery Code of Ethics.
 Okay, not really.
 The blogger code is more what you call guidelines than actual rules.

 One of those is that we attend the opening day of everything, no matter how insignificant.
 And since there are a lot of bloggers, vloggers, and social media influencers residing in Southern California, this means surprisingly big crowds for seemingly inconsequential things.
 (I still vividly recall waiting in line several hours for Super Heroes HQ, an overlay to Innoventions that would never have any wait.)

-I am incredibly excited for Disney’s 100th Anniversary, World of Color – One at DCA, and the Wondrous Journeys fireworks at Disneyland.
+I am incredibly excited for Disneyland’s 70th Anniversary.
+I cannot wait to see Paint the Night and Wondrous Journeys again, and World of Color: Happiness.
 I’m also dreading the day one crowds that are sure to descend upon the parks.
+Disneyland, in particular, is going to be absolutely nuts.
 Sure, I could just go the following week, but the code demands otherwise.
 Let us serve as a cautionary tale, and don’t make the same “mistake” as us if you are not required to by some so-called code!

-Fly into LAX – We fly into and out of Los Angeles International Airport all the time–including the day before Thanksgiving this year.
-It isn’t my favorite airport in the world, but I also don’t agree with all of the hate LAX gets.
+Although LAX isn’t my favorite airport in the world, but I also don’t agree with all of the hate LAX gets.
 Once you learn the ins and outs (speaking of which, be sure to make a pit stop on the In-N-Out Burger on Sepulveda before flying out!), it feels a bit like taming a beast.
 You know the tricks for avoiding the traffic jams into and out of the airport, where the best lounges are located, and how to get through security in minutes.

 However, you will have exactly none of this knowledge on your first trip to California.
 For the uninitiated, LAX is absolutely overwhelming, bordering on nightmarish.
 This is especially true if you’re from a small/suburban town or your home airport is regional, you will likely experience significant culture shock.
 LAX is like trial by fire, and the chaos and crowds can start your trip off on the wrong foot.
 (That’s especially true if you or someone traveling with you already has negative, preconceived notions about California.)